slatkokisela/word2_vec_from_scratch/README.md

 - window size: 2
 - negative samples: 5
 - epochs: 2
 - learning rate: 0.025

+I used embedding dimension 50 and window size 2 to keep training efficient while still capturing local context.
+Larger dimensions or windows would improve semantic quality, but at a higher computational cost.

 Training is done with a simple SGD loop (no batching).

-Loss during training: